How are Filipinos connected to Food Justice Movements in Canada?

 There are at least 59 large organizations worldwide addressing 1.3 billion tons of annual food loss and waste problem, which UNFAO estimates at $680 billion worth in industrialized countries and $310 billion in the developing world.

-There are groups, such as the one at the University of Waterloo in Ontario and ReFood in Doncaster, England, that convert food waste into clean biofuel substitute, organic fertilizer, and renewable energy.
+There are groups, such as the one at the University of Waterloo in Ontario and ReFood in Doncaster, England, that convert food waste into clean biofuel substitutes, organic fertilizer, and renewable energy.

 Towards Safe and Secure Local Food Recovery Programs